haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 ## haddock3-re

-The `haddock3-re` CLI is dedicated at **re**computing some steps in your workflow.
+The `haddock3-re` CLI is dedicated to **re**computing some steps in your workflow.
-This can be very usefull as it allows to fine tune parameters and evaluate the impact in the results.
+This can be very useful as it allows us to fine-tune parameters and evaluate the impact on the results.

 `haddock3-re` takes two mandatory positional arguments: